operator-framework/enhancements/enhancements/sdk-kubernetes-1.19.md

   dependency versions in go.mod to versions that support Kubernetes 1.19.
 - Bumping the controller-runtime version in go.mod scaffolds to the controller-runtime version that supports Kubernetes 1.19.
+- Fix unmarshalling code in SDK that assumes CRDs are `v1beta1`.
 - Updating e2e tests to use Kubernetes 1.19 where possible and create follow-on tasks for tests that cannot be updated (this often happens when we update before kind images we use have been updated)
 - Making any necessary changes to get CI to pass.